-Two-Factor Authentication (You must enroll to access Webmail and Employee Self Service outside the UTHealth network and VPN)Two-factor authentication, also known as two-step authentication, adds an additional layer of assurance onto your normal login process.
+Two-Factor Authentication (you must enroll to access myUTH, Webmail and Employee Self Service outside the UTHealth network and VPN)Two-factor authentication, also known as two-step authentication, adds an additional layer of assurance onto your normal login process.
 This is done by both verifying something you know, such as a password, and something you have, such as a phone.

 You must first enroll your phone by following these instructions.
 Once enrolled, you will then be able to use your phone as a second factor for applications that require two-factor authentication.
 You may enroll any type of phone.
 However, we highly recommend enrolling your smartphone with the optional smartphone app.

 - Connect to the UTHealth network using the secure Wifi Access Point UTHSCH or use a computer in the GSBS Computer Lab S3.8112

 - Log in with your existing UTHealth credentials.